piersolenski/wtf.nvim/README.md

 `wtf.nvim` works by sending the line's diagnostic messages along with contextual information (such as the offending code, file type and severity level) to various sources you can configure.

-To use it, whenever you have an hint, warning or error in an LSP enabled environment, invoke a command anywhere on that line in Normal mode:
+To use it, whenever you have an hint, warning or error in an LSP enabled environment, invoke one of the commands anywhere on that line in Normal mode:

 | Command | Description |
 | -- | -- |